-The Winchester Deer Season XP is the company's first line of ammo specifically designed for hunting deer.
+The Winchester Deer Season XP is the company's first line of ammo specifically designed for hunting whitetail deer.

-After all, whitetail deer are far and away the most popular big-game species hunted in the United States.
+Whitetail deer are far and away the most popular big-game species hunted in the United States.
+Several years ago, popular deer hunting ammo like Remington Core-Lokt and Winchester's own Super-X Power Point essentially owned the market.
 The market is gigantic, even if there is a lot of competition within it.

 For that reason, Winchester prioritized rapid expansion in order to facilitate energy transfer and produce a large wound channel.
 However, even though rapid expansion was important, they still needed the bullet to penetrate deep enough to reach the vitals and exit the animal from most shooting angles.

 Finally, they also wanted a low price point for the new line of ammunition to compete with the other popular, reasonably priced loads on the market for deer hunters.

-First off, the Deer Season XP ammo features a large-diameter polymer tip.
+First off, Deer Season XP ammo features a large-diameter polymer tip.
 By making the tip longer, thus giving it a larger diameter where the metal core and jacket meet the tip, the bullet has a larger impact surface.
-This creates more trauma, facilitates energy transfer and results in larger wound cavities.
+This creates more trauma, facilitates energy transfer, and results in larger wound cavities.

 While having a lead core does help keep costs down, it also means Winchester Deer Season XP ammo can't be used for big-game hunting in states like California that require lead-free ammunition.

-Winchester currently produces Deer Season XP ammo for the following calibers: .223 Remington, .243 Winchester, .25-06 Remington, 6.5 Creedmoor, .270 Winchester, .270 WSM, 7mm-08 Remington, 7mm Remington Magnum, .300 Blackout, .30-30 Winchester, .308 Winchester, .30-06 Springfield, .300 Winchester Magnum, .300 WSM and .450 Bushmaster.
+Winchester currently produces Deer Season XP ammo for the following calibers: .223 Remington, .243 Winchester, .25-06 Remington, 6.5 Creedmoor, .270 Winchester, .270 WSM, 7mm-08 Remington, 7mm Remington Magnum, .300 Blackout, .30-30 Winchester, .308 Winchester, .30-06 Springfield, .300 Win Mag, .300 WSM, 7.62x39mm, .350 Legend, and .450 Bushmaster.

-Copper Impact XP ammo is available in .270 Winchester, .30-06 Springfield and .300 Win Mag.
+Copper Impact XP ammo is currently available in .243 Winchester, 6.5 Creedmoor, .270 WSM, .308 Winchester, .30-06 Springfield, and 300 WSM.